abdalla92/RDBMS-Database-Design-and-Implementation/README.md

 In your scenario, you will be working with data from the following sources:

-Staff information held in a spreadsheet at headquarters (HQ) Sales outlet information held in a spreadsheet at HQ Sales data output as a CSV file from the POS system in the sales outlets Customer data output as a CSV file from a custom customer relationship management system Product information maintained in a spreadsheet exported from your supplier's database
+Staff information is held in a spreadsheet at headquarters (HQ) Sales outlet information is held in a spreadsheet at HQ Sales data output as a CSV file from the POS system in the sales outlets Customer data output as a CSV file from a custom customer relationship management system Product information is maintained in a spreadsheet exported from your supplier's database

 # Objectives
-After completing this lab, you will be able to:

 Identify entities
 Identity attributes